leonjouet/github-repo-explorer-agent/README.md

 ## TODOs

 - [ ] Support for more languages (JavaScript, Java)
+- [ ] New feature: dynamically load in context the content of the page so as the user does not have to precise on which file he is asking questions
 - [ ] Chat history
-- [ ] Authentication & multi-user support
+- [ ] Optional: Authentication & multi-user support
 ---